 The Eastern Desert is relatively mountainous with the most prominent feature being a chain of rugged mountains known as the Red Sea Hills.
 Some of these hills reach altitudes of 900 m (2,952.75 ft) above sea level.
 While this area of Egypt is essentially uninhabited, it contains many of the country’s natural resources including coal, gems and oil.

 The Sinai Peninsula is a triangularly shaped plateau that is linked to the Egyptian mainland at the Gulf of Suez.
 The Peninsula is divided into three sections, a southern section, a middle section and a northern section.
 The southern section features a geological extension of the Red Sea Hills and houses Mount Catherine, the country’s tallest peak at 2,629 m (8,625 ft).
 Mount Sinai, the biblical place where Moses received the Ten Commandments is near Mount Catherine.
 The northern section is a flat, sandy coastal plain.

 Egypt Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
-With this in mind, we have compiled an easy to navigate travel information section dedicated to Egypt.
+With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Egypt.

 Learn about the history and culture of Egypt, the must-try food and drink, and what to pack in your suitcase.
-Read about Egypt's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
+Read about Egypt's nature and wildlife, weather and geography, and 'Country Quickfacts' compiled by our travel experts.
+Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Egypt for yourself.
 Start exploring… book one of our Egypt tours today!

 Extend Your Trip